 Dynamic Optimal Insurance and Lack of Commitment

-This paper analyzes dynamic risk-sharing contracts between profit-maximizing insurers and risk-averse agents who face idiosyncratic income uncertainty and may self-insure through savings.
+We analyze dynamic risk-sharing contracts between profit-maximizing insurers and risk-averse agents who face idiosyncratic income uncertainty and can self-insure through savings.
 We study Markov-perfect insurance contracts in which neither party can commit beyond the current period.
-We show that the limited commitment assumption on the insurer's side is only restrictive when he is endowed with a rate of return advantage and the agent has sufficiently large initial assets.
-In such a case, the consumption profile is distorted relative to the first-best.
-In a Markov-perfect equilibrium, the agent's asset holdings determine his period outside option and are thus, an integral part of insurance contracts, unlike the case when the insurer can commit.
-Whether the parties can contract on the agent's savings decisions or not affects the agreement as long as the insurer makes positive profits.
+We show that the limited commitment assumption on the insurer''s side is restrictive only when he is endowed with a rate of return advantage and the agent has sufficiently large initial assets.
+In such a case, the agent''s consumption profile is distorted relative to the first-best.
+In a Markov-perfect equilibrium, the agent''s asset holdings determine his outside option each period and are thus an integral part of insurance contracts, unlike when the insurer can commit long-term.
+Whether the parties can contract on the agent''s savings decision affects the Markov-perfect contract as long as the insurer makes positive profits.